xSkyyy/megumin/README.md

 4. Enjoy!

 ## I DO NOT RECCOMEND THIS FOR GENUINE USE
 osubuddy is complete ass and megumin was made as a joke.
-This is very likely detected on Bancho.